reputage/didery/docs/modes/modes.rst

 Promiscuous Mode
 ----------------

 This mode has cascading permissions.
-If a POST request contains a supported DID method Didery will default back to method mode and validate the idstring and public key for that request.
-For all other POST requests if the signature validates a new history will be created.
+If a POST request's DID contains a supported DID method Didery will default back to method mode and validate the idstring and public key for that request.
+For all other POST requests if the signature validates a new history will be created and connected to that requests DID.

 The purpose of this mode is to allow any DID method to be accepted while also allowing a consumer of the service to detect if someone has tried